dherik/resteasy-guice-hello/README.md

     mvn clean install

-This will build a WAR and run it with embedded Jetty
+This will build a WAR

+# Run it with embedded Jetty

+   mvn jetty:run

+And use this example URL to access the resource: http://localhost:9095/hello/world